nicholasadamou/set-me-up/README.md

 # `set-me-up`

-`set-me-up` aims to simplify the dull setup and maintenance of macOS development environments.
+`set-me-up` aims to simplify the dull setup and maintenance of Mac OS development environments.
 It does so by automating the process through a collection of dotfiles and shell scripts [bundled into modules](#available-modules).

 Instead of enforcing a certain setup it tries to act as a solid template that is highly customizable to your needs.